 York University Libraries do not ingest files that are not referenced (either as part of a representation or as associated media) in the associated metadata.

 For the Full Preservation level for theses the acceptable format is PDF.
+The Full Preservation level for a supplementary file is defined in the relevant Preservation Action Plan (Audio, Image, or Video).

 Last revised: January 11, 2023